mr-superonion/xlens/docs/index.rst

-.. xshear documentation main file.
+.. xlens documentation main file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to xshear's documentation!
+Welcome to xlens's documentation!
 ========================================================================================

 Dev Guide - Getting Started